Wheresitat/uteclocal/README.md

    `/data/config.json` inside the volume.
 Use **Clear Logs** to wipe the rotating log file.

-If you prefer to pull an already-built image instead of building locally, tag and push `utec-local-gateway` to your registry of choice, then run the same `docker run` command above with that image reference.

-**Troubleshooting build errors**
-- If Docker cannot find `Dockerfile`, verify you are in the repo root by running `ls` and confirming you see `Dockerfile` and the `gateway/` directory.
-Re-clone the repo if those are missing.
-- If you see build errors about missing files, run `git pull` to update to the latest commit, then retry `./scripts/build_gateway.sh`.
-- If you only see `custom_components/` and `const.py`, you are looking at the HACS download.
-Either clone the repo (recommended) or use the git-URL build context command shown above so Docker fetches the missing files for you.
-- If you are looking inside your Home Assistant `custom_components/` folder or a HACS download, you will not see `Dockerfile` or `gateway/`.
-Those files are only in the full repository—clone it to another folder (outside your HA config) and build the image there.

 **Troubleshooting connectivity**
-- Run `docker ps` and confirm a container named `uteclocal-gateway` (or your chosen name) is `Up`.
+- Run `docker compose ps` and confirm the `gateway` service is `running`.
-- Check logs with `docker logs uteclocal-gateway` to confirm Uvicorn started on the expected host/port and that no errors occurred.
+- Check logs with `docker compose logs gateway` to confirm Uvicorn started on the expected host/port and that no errors occurred.
 - Verify network reachability with `curl http://<host>:<port>/health` from a machine on the same network.
-A JSON `{"status":"ok"}` response confirms the gateway is running and reachable.
+A JSON `{ "status": "ok" }` response confirms the gateway is running and reachable.

 ### Gateway endpoints
 - `GET /api/devices` → returns `{ "payload": { "devices": [...] } }`